joesaistuff/ProdBot/README.md

 ## ⚠️ Challenges

-Prod Bot does not address:
+Pro x Bot does not address:
 * Complex project management.
 * Automatic detection of overlapping tasks.